Optimal Regularized Online Allocation by Adaptive Re-Solving: Regularized Online Allocation Problem

-Note that $-\nabla f_t^{\ast}(b_t^{\top}\nu)$ represents the primal solution given dual variable $\nu$.
-Its randomness stems from the stochastic reward function $f_t$.
-From this perspective, Assumption ~\ref{asm:nondegeneracy} concerns the affect of dual variables to their corresponding {\it expected} primal solutions.
-It turns out that merely the perturbation behavior of expected primal solutions is not sufficient for our analysis, and we also need the perturbation behavior of the intrinsically {\it random} primal solutions, which can be controlled by the second moment.
-The following assumption serves for this purpose.
+Assumption \ref{asm:nondegeneracy:1} requires the expected conjugate of reward function to exhibit a local quadratic growth, conditioning on any given $b_t$.
+Assumption \ref{asm:nondegeneracy:1} controls the growth rate of dual function so that it will not degenerate to a line, which is necessary for characterizing dual solutions.
+Assumption \ref{asm:nondegeneracy:2} is easily satisfied since, oftentimes, the constraints are linearly independent.
+Note that $-\nabla f_t^{\ast}(b_t^{\top}\nu)=\mathop{\arg\max}_{x\in \cX}\{f_t(x)-(\nu)^\top b_t x\}$ represents the primal solution given dual variable $\nu$.
+Its randomness stems from the stochastic reward $f_t$.
+From this perspective, Assumption ~\ref{asm:nondegeneracy:1} only concerns the effect of dual variables on their corresponding {\it expected} primal solutions.
+However, when it comes to the smoothness, merely the perturbation behavior of expected primal solutions is not sufficient for our analysis, and we also need the perturbation behavior of the intrinsically {\it random} primal solutions, which can be controlled by moments.
+The following assumption serves this purpose.
 Equivalently, it depicts the variation behavior of the random award function $f_t$.
-This second-order moment establishes the connection between dual variables and primal performances.
+This moment assumption establishes the connection between dual variables and primal performances.
+Note that Assumption \ref{asm:nondegeneracy} only concerns the deterministic problem \eqref{eq:dual_expected}, but the empirical problem does not necessarily share these local properties or is even not differentiable.